 Most people do not want to rip up the floors when they leave, so negotiating shouldn’t too difficult if you can find out a fair used price for everything you’re getting.
 You can price used flooring on Marktplaats to find a fair price.

 Semi-furnished.
 This usually means you get the bare minimum: a fridge (sometimes), floors, and fresh paint. …That’s it.

-What's best?
-If you're on a tight budget, a unfurnished (if you can negotiate for the floors) or semi-furnished place is best.
+If you’re on a tight budget, an unfurnished (if you can negotiate for the floors) or semi-furnished place is best.
 You can furnish your place inexpensively using IKEA, maarktplaats, or the expat Facebook groups.
-You'll save a lot buying gently used furniture and appliances.
+You’ll save a lot buying gently used furniture and appliances.